LukeTheDuke26/Disaster-Response-Pipeline/README.md

 ### 1. ETL Pipeline (Process Data) <a name="ETL"></a>

-A Python script, `process_data.py`, is written to perform the following tasks:
+A Python script, `etl_pipeline.py`, is written to perform the following tasks:

-- Load the `messages` and `categories` dataset
+- Load the `messages` and `categories` datasets
 - Merge the two datasets
 - Clean the data
 - Store the data in a SQLite database

+This script takes three command line arguments:

+- `messages_filepath` - The file path of the messages csv file
+- `categories_filepath` - The file path of the categories csv file
+- `database_filepath` - The file path for the cleaned data database

+Run the script with the following command:

+`python etl_pipeline.py disaster_messages.csv disaster_categories.csv DisasterResponse.db`

 ### 2. Machine Learning Pipeline (Build Model) <a name="ml"></a>